ryzwan29/initia-weave-node/docs/relayer.md

 ```bash
 weave relayer init
 ```
+This command will guide you through 2 major parts of the relayer setup:
+- Setting up networks and channels to relay messages between
+- Setting up the account responsible for relaying messages

-When initializing, Weave will present you with three options:
+For the former, Weave will present you with three options:
-1. Set up a relayer between Initia L1 and a whitelisted Rollup (those available in [Initia Registry](https://github.com/initia-labs/initia-registry))
+1. Configure channels between Initia L1 and a whitelisted Rollup (those available in [Initia Registry](https://github.com/initia-labs/initia-registry)
-2. Configure manually
-3. Configure using artifacts from `weave rollup launch` (recommended for users who have just launched their rollup)
+2. Configure using artifacts from `weave rollup launch` (recommended for users who have just launched their rollup)

-> Please ensure that your Gas Station account has sufficient funds to cover the relayer's account funding requirements for both Initia L1 and your rollup.
+3. Configure manually

+As for the latter, Weave will ask whether you want to use OPinit Challenger bot account for the relayer.
+This is recommended as it is exempted from gas fees on the rollup and able to stop other relayers from relaying when it detects a malicious message coming from it.

+> Relayer requires funds to relay messages between Initia L1 and your rollup (if it's not in the fee whitelist).
+If Weave detects that your account does not have enough funds, Weave will ask you to fund via Gas Station.

 > For advanced configuration options, you can refer to the [Hermes Configuration Guide](https://hermes.informal.systems/documentation/configuration/configure-hermes.html) and customize the relayer's configuration file located at `~/.hermes/config.toml`.